Please read and discuss your student's proposal prior to writing your endorsement.

 Faculty partners, please submit a letter of endorsement addressing:

-- the student's preparation for undertaking it, including any comments or concerns regarding the student's academic record as it relates to the project, and
+- The student's preparation for undertaking it, including any comments or concerns regarding the student's academic record as it relates to the project.

 A faculty member can only partner with three students maximum during any given grant period.